weichi21/Project-Clean-and-Analyze-Employee-Exit-Surveys/README.md

 - `Record ID`: An id used to identify the participant of the survey.
 - `Reason for ceasing employment`: The reason why the person's employment ended.
 - `LengthofServiceOverall`: Overall Length of Service at Institute (in years): The length of the person's employment (in years).
+-
+## Conclusions
+1. Employees with longer service (more than 7 years) are more likely to cite dissatisfaction than those who left earlier.
+2. There is no correlation between gender and dissatisfaction.
+Both male and female are around 40%.
+3. Dissatisfaction rates are lower among younger workers than among older workers.
+4. Employees with long-term employment status tend to have dissatisfaction than those who have short-term status.
+5. Dissatisfaction was more widespread in `DETE` institute, with 51% quitting, compared with just 28% of `TAFE` staff.

+Based on the above findings, it is interesting to further analyzed by job position, and further investigate work-life balance between `DETE` and `TAFE` institutes.